fstone-codes/triply/README.md

         - This corresponds to the backend's `PORT` environmental variable
         - Ensure no spaces
 7. Start the server: `npm run dev`

+**NOTE: Mobile design only, responsive designs to be implemented in following sprints**